Security Level: Medium

 Impact on users and response measures

 Affected users are limited to those who have installed our 2.0 Beta international version, totaling 36,000 devices, 73,000 corresponding wallet addresses and 10,000 subscribed emails.
 Device ID is an anonymous information and the wallet address is a public information on the blockchain system, both of which can’t cause damages to the users.
 The only thing the hacker can use is the subscribed email address.
-Therefore, the worst scenario would be that, after obtaining such data, the hacker may send “Phishing emails” to users, and thus we have already sent anti-Phishing emails warning to the affected users: “Please note that, you shall not disclose private key of your wallet to anyone and by doing this, you can safely control your assets.”
+Therefore, the worst scenario would be that, after obtaining such data, the hacker may send “Phishing emails” to users, and thus we have already sent anti-Phishing emails warning to the affected users: “Please note that, you shall not disclose private key of your wallet to anyone and by doing this, you can safely control your tokens.”

 Importance of Security

 We regretfully apologise for this incident as wallet security has always been our top priority.
 We are making progress in many aspects to build a better imToken, including software structure architecture, decentralized mechanisms, users education, comprehensive testing and assessments, internal protocol implementations and risk management.
-This incident has reminded us to strive to make a better imToken, facilitating free flow of value without compromising on the security of assets.
+This incident has reminded us to strive to make a better imToken, facilitating free flow of value without compromising on the security of tokens.

 Some of the security implementations from imToken